Theory of the correlated quantum Zeno effect in a monitored qubit dimer: Conclusions

-{\it Conclusions -- } In this work, we have proposed a theory to explain the emergence of the QZ effect in a monitored qubit dimer.
+In this work, we have proposed a theory to explain the emergence of the QZ effect in a monitored qubit dimer.
 Our analysis has led to the identification of two qualitatively distinct QZ regimes, each characterized by a different topology in the probability density function (PDF).
 This behavior was further linked to the underlying topology of the no-click flow in the system.

-Building on these foundational results, our theory can be extended to many-body spin systems.
-A promising direction for future research would be the exploration of how the topology of allowed and forbidden regions varies as a function of different multi-site measurement protocols via the generalization of the stochastic Gutzwiller ansatz.
+Building on these foundational results, our theory can be extended to chains made of $N$ qubits.
+In general this allows the study of the interplay between on-site unitary dynamics and $k-$qubit measurements described by $M_i^k = \sqrt{\gamma_k dt}\prod_{i=1}^{i+k}n_i$ (where $1 \le k \le N$ and $i$ lables the qubits).
+A promising direction for future research would be thus the exploration of how the topology of allowed and forbidden regions varies as a function of different multi-site measurement protocols via the generalization of the stochastic Gutzwiller ansatz.
+When $\gamma_2$ dominates over the other scales we expect that the probability distribution function of all the pairs of adiaject spins will exhibith a topology similar to the one showed in this paper.
+When a given $\gamma_k$ with $k\geq 3$ dominates we do expect signatures in the $k-$qubit probability distribution function (constructed analogously, considering the angles $(\theta_i, \theta_{i+1}, \dots, \theta_{i+k-1})$) will display topological transitions in their structure.

 {\it Acknowledgements -- } We thank Rosario Fazio, Marcello Dalmonte, Philipp Hauke, Alessandro Roggero and Oded Zilberberg for inspiring discussions.
 AB acknowledges financial support from the Provincia Autonoma di Trento and by the European Union — NextGeneration EU, within PRIN 2022, PNRR M4C2, Project TANQU 2022FLSPAJ [CUP B53D23005130006].
 AR and GC acknowledge support by EPSRC via Grant No. EP/W524438/1.